Touraine > Touraine Azay-le Rideau

-Location: This appellation stretches over eight communes on the banks of the Indre and the Loire, close to where the rivers meet.
+Location: The appellation extends across six communes on the banks of the Indre and the Loire, close to where the rivers meet.

-Soil: Flinty clay, clay limestone and Aeolian sand mixed with clay.
+Soil: Flinty clay perruches, clay limestone aubuis and Aeolian sand mixed with clay.

-Climate: Mild, which, in some years, favors the production of sweet wines.
+Climate: Mild, which in some years favours the production of sweet wines.